By Marty Rosen

 If you want a different sort of driving tour, you might consider the “Reel Sights, Real Scary – A John Carpenter Driving Tour.”
 Though Carpenter never filmed here in his hometown, the maker of chillers like Halloween named many locations in his films after places he’d known growing up.

 And if you’d prefer a slower mode of transportation, think about canoeing with a view of the Green River, or bicycling through town and country on quiet bike trails.

 Dining & Distilling

 As you tour the area, you’ll find plenty to explore in the way of food and beverages, too.
 For an old-time experience, a visit to Chaney’s Dairy Barn is a must.
 Famous throughout the state (and region) for old-fashioned homemade ice cream that occasionally shows up on upscale restaurant menus, Chaney’s offers a taste of the past.
 It’s a place where the cornbread and pimiento cheese are made the old-fashioned way, and where ice creams come in flavors like bourbon crunch and pralines and cream.
-(Seven months out of the year, you can also take the kids on a farm tour and wagon ride to see live milking demonstrations.)
+(Seven months out of the year for groups, or in June and July for families, you can also take the kids on a farm tour and wagon ride to see live milking demonstrations featuring the new robotic milker.)

 If Chaney’s represents old-school artisanship, Corsair Distillery represents the newest wave in American spirits.
 Though Kentucky’s venerable bourbon distilleries have long been world-famous, Corsair has carved out a distinctive niche as a maker of small-batch boutique spirits that have won awards – and fans – all over the world.